Skip to contents

 device

 A character string for the device to use ("cpu", "cuda", "mps").
 If NULL, auto-detects available GPU.
-Can be tuned.
+Cannot be tuned.

 verbose